 The Gifts of Trees

+To better understand the gifts of trees, let’s use a scientific lens.
 The gifts of trees are called ecosystem services by scientists, organized in four broad types of benefits that humans need and want from nature:

 - direct provisions such as food, fiber, and drinking water,